circlejourney/imagewall/readme.md

 A PHP engine for creating masonry-style galleries of images.
 Detailed tag/extag system, options for infinite scroll and pagination modes, NSFW filters, and more.
 This is a hobby project and will continue to be developed!
 A live example can be seen at <a href="https://circlejourney.net/offshore/wall">Offshore image wall</a>.

 ## Prerequisites
-- Install [XAMPP from Apache Friends](https://www.apachefriends.org/) and add the `php` directory to your PATH variables, or install a different PHP server.
+- Install [XAMPP from Apache Friends](https://www.apachefriends.org/) and add the **php** directory to your PATH variable.
 - Install GD Graphics Library.
-In your local install of PHP, open php.ini and add the line:
+In your local install of PHP, open **php.ini** and add the line:
   > `extension=gd`

 ## Quick start